Tue, Jan 26, 2021 at 6:58 AM

-27-year-old Yuno’s pedigree is diverse.
+Despite being stuck in his bedroom in the city of Jacksonville, the 27-year-old Yuno’s pedigree is diverse.
 His parents are from the UK, and of Jamaican descent, and his musical upbringing involved a wide array of discovery mainly as a result of being part of his local skateboarding subculture.
 That’s what got him into music: hanging out with friends at their now abandoned mall, going to the skate shop, playing Tony Hawk’s Pro Skater video games, watching skate videos, and listening to all the music featured therein.
+“In high school I had a lot of friends that played guitar also.
+We would all come into school early, learn songs and play for each other in the cafeteria.”

-He continues “I knew in high school that I wanted to make music.
-When I was really young, drawing had been my thing; and in middle school I started to make videos with my friends – little skits.
+He continues “I knew in high school that I wanted to do music.
+Drawing had been my thing when I was really young, then I started to make videos in middle school with my friend – little skits.
 Then I began playing guitar.”
-In eighth grade, his cousin taught him how to make beats, and that’s when Yuno arguably began.
+In eighth grade his cousin taught him how to make beats, and that’s when Yuno arguably began.
 His dad also bought him a $20 guitar at a flea market.
 Despite his mom insisting he get lessons, he taught himself by learning online guitar tabs, mostly for metal bands.
-He says, “I’d bring my guitar to school every day.
-In high school, I had a lot of friends that played guitar, as well.
-We would all come to school early, learn songs and play for each other in the cafeteria.”
+“I’d bring my guitar to school every day.”
+He’s learned how to sing over pop punk songs too, hence the abrasive nature of his vocals.

 Sub Pop found Yuno via Ishmael Butler of Shabazz Palaces and Digable Planets fame, who’s on the A&R staff for the label.
 He stumbled upon Yuno on Soundcloud and kept a close eye on him.
 Similar to Ish, Yuno is encouraged by the genre-bending age of melody we’re living through, citing Lil Uzi Vert and Young Thug as sources of influence.